saltstack/salt-user-guide/docs/topics/style-guide.rst

     not as a direct promise to perfectly comply with this guide in all Salt documentation.

-    If we discover Salt documentation that is not following these rules as we are made aware of it.
     If you notice a style guide inconsistency, you are always welcome and encouraged to open a new issue explaining the problem.
-    Better yet: open a merge or pull request and fix the issue yourself!
+Better yet: we empower you to fix the issue yourself and open a merge or pull request.

 Intended audience and scope